PerfectlySoft/PerfectDocs/guide/StORM.md

 # Swift ORM: "StORM"

-StORM is a modular ORM for Swift, layered on top of [Perfect](https://github.com/PerfectlySoft/Perfect)
+StORM is a modular ORM for Swift, layered on top of [Perfect](https://github.com/PerfectlySoft/Perfect).

 It aims to be easy to use, but flexible, and maintain consistency between datasource implementations for the user: you, the developer.
-It tries to allow you write great code without worrying about the details of how to interact with the database.
+It tries to allow you to write great code without worrying about the details of how to interact with the database.

 ## Relevant Examples